google/ExoPlayer/listening-to-player-events.md

 * `Player.STATE_ENDED`: The player finished playing all media.

 In addition to these states, the player has a `playWhenReady` flag to indicate the user intention to play.

-The player is only playing if the state is `Player.STATE_READY` and `playWhenReady=true`.
+You can check if the player is playing (i.e. the position is advancing) with `Player.isPlaying`.

 ~~~
 @Override
-public void onPlayerStateChanged(
+public void onIsPlayingChanged(boolean isPlaying) {
-      boolean playWhenReady, @Player.State int playbackState) {
-  if (playWhenReady && playbackState == Player.STATE_READY) {
+  if (isPlaying) {
     // Active playback.
-  } else if (playWhenReady) {
-    // Not playing because playback ended, the player is buffering, stopped or
-    // failed.
-Check playbackState and player.getPlaybackError for details.
   } else {
-    // Paused by app.
+    // Not playing because playback is paused, ended, suppressed, or the player
+    // is buffering, stopped or failed.
+Check player.getPlaybackState,
+    // player.getPlayWhenReady, player.getPlaybackError and
+    // player.getPlaybackSuppressionReason for details.
   }
 }
 ~~~